By Kevin Muir of the Macro Tourist

 You can’t just run out and buy uranium and store it in a vault.
 There are few entities that are allowed to own and transact in this controlled resource.

 Lucky for us, there is a closed-end fund that owns a big slug of the two different types of uranium.
 The Canadian company, the Uranium Participation Corp, is a unique fund that offers the ability to buy spot uranium (symbol in Canada – U. Symbol in the US – URPTF).

 This is not an ETF, but a closed end fund.
 So it can trade at a premium or discount to NAV.
 I did some work to back out the premium, and have created an index (Bloomberg IM me if you want a copy of the CIX):

 As you can see, the premium has expanded a little over the past month.
 I am not going to chase it up here, but I will keep my eye on it, ready to buy it on a dip towards NAV.

 I don’t think there is any rush to buy.
 Yet for me, this is a perfect uncorrelated value story.
 Somewhere cheap to hide while the rest of the crazy extended market swings around.

 Then again, maybe you should buy it.
 My timing when it comes to uranium has proved terrible.
-It would be just like me to miss it once again…Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+It would be just like me to miss it once again…Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.